Networked-Community/networked-community/CONTRIBUTING.md

 ### Commit message conventions.

 We follow the conventional commits guidelines.
-Check [here](https://www.conventionalcommits.org/en/v1.0.0/)
+[Check here](https://www.conventionalcommits.org)

 #

 # PULL Requests

 Opening pull requests should be done with enough information and  screenshots for visual changes to facilitate the reviewers job.
-Its  MANDATORY to add a link to the issue related
+Its  MANDATORY to add a link to the related issue.